-First Presbyterian Church admitted their first black member in 1827.
+- First Presbyterian Church admitted their first African American member in 1827.

-First Presbyterian Church members included President Benjamin Harrison; the Tiffany window given to the church in his honor is on permanent loan to the Indianapolis Art Museum as a gift from us.
+- President Benjamin Harrison was a member of First Presbyterian Church.
+The Tiffany window, given to the church in his honor by his wife, is on permanent loan to the Indianapolis Art Museum.

 Meridian Heights Church was founded in 1909.

-FMHPC was formed when the two congregations merged into one in 1970, each congregation coming into the merger with their own rich history.
+FMHPC was formed when the two congregations merged into one in 1970.

-FMHPC ordained the second woman in Indiana as a Presbyterian Pastor in 1971.
+- FMHPC ordained the second female Presbyterian pastor in Indiana in 1971.

-After the merger, the church continued working in the neighborhood through various programs including the now defunct Vivian Smith House for teenage mothers, the Kaleidoscope after school and summer childcare program and the Just Older Youth Program (JOY) for teenagers.
-For 20 years it provided space for the At Your School (AYS) Childcare Program.
+- After the merger, the church continued working in the neighborhood through programs such as the now-defunct Vivian Smith House for teenage mothers, the Kaleidoscope after school and summer childcare program, and the Just Older Youth Program (JOY) for teenagers.
+For 20 years it provided space for the At Your School (AYS) childcare program.

 The bulk of our historical documents are stored at the Presbyterian Historical Society in Philadelphia.
 Some are at the Indiana Historical Society.
-We have scanned copies of the documents held in Philadelphia including photos, session minute books and membership registers.
-If you are doing historical research we may be able to send a PDF document to assist you.
+We have scanned copies of certain historical records at the church, including photos, session minute books and membership listings.
+If you are doing historical research, we may be able to assist you in locating a document.